nengo/nengo-spa/docs/dev-syntax.rst

    `.Transformed` is used for a dynamic output to which a constant transformation matrix is applied, and `.ModuleOutput` is the bare output of a SPA module.

-Nengo SPA used to construct a complete abstract syntax tree (AST) before constructing any network, but this has since been changed to greedily construct networks as soon as all the required information has been obtained.
+NengoSPA used to construct a complete abstract syntax tree (AST) before constructing any network, but this has since been changed to greedily construct networks as soon as all the required information has been obtained.
 For this historical reason, most of the classes mentioned still live in `nengo_spa.ast`.